dullemond/radmc3d-2.0/manual/sphinx/_build/html/_sources/introduction.rst.txt

 https://github.com/dullemond/radmc3d-2.0

-The github repository will always have the latest version, but it may not be always the most stable version (though usually it is).
+The github repository will always have the latest version, and the entire history.
+So if you use git clone you will also easily be able to go back to earlier commits.
+You can also try out some of the branches, which contain new features that are still in the testing phase.
+The ``master`` branch should, however, be the most stable version.

 Contributing authors
 ====================